Table of Contents

 Merchants who receive a chargeback for a transaction placed with a Visa card may encounter reason code 11.3, which indicates an improperly authorized transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback may be true fraud, friendly fraud, or merchant error.
 Merchants who believe they have received an invalid chargeback under reason code 11.3 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 Visa chargeback reason code 11.3 falls under the “Authorization” category.
 The shorthand description is “No Authorization.”
-This reason code indicates that the merchant processed a transaction without first obtaining a correct and valid authorization approval, or that the authorization request was sent after the transaction was submitted, or for a different transaction amount.
+This reason code indicates that the merchant processed a transaction without first obtaining a correct and valid authorization approval.

 Every time a merchant processes a transaction, they are supposed to send an authorization approval request to the issuer.
 If the card is in good standing and has funds sufficient to clear the transaction, an “Approved” response will be sent.